Should I study medicine vs. engineering? Which has the better career prospects for a science student?

 Also, read Top Countries to Study Engineering for Free

 Medical schools, in the US, require pre-medical training for a medical degree.
 The four years of medical school consist of pre-clinical and clinical courses.
 The final degree is MD (Doctor of Medicine) or DO (Doctor of Osteopathic Medicine).
 On average getting a medical degree can take between 6 to 9 years with the inclusion of residency.
 Getting a medical degree in the USA will cost an average of $198,000.
 Medical degrees are however cheaper in countries like Russia, Ukraine, China, and Nigeria.
 Going by the cost of study, Engineering appears cheaper and even has a shorter time frame to get the degree.

 Most graduate engineers go straight into the job market after they acquire their first degrees.
 There is almost no compulsory training before they become engineers.
 However, some countries like the USA and Canada require licensure for engineers who offer their services directly to the public.

 For medicine, only the first four years are spent in the classroom.
-Three years is spent in the hospital for intensive medical training after which a residency exam is written.
-In many jurisdictions, successful completion of such training is a requirement in order to obtain an unrestricted license to practice medicine – and in particular a license to practice a chosen specialty.
+Three years are spent in the hospital for intensive medical training after which a residency exam is written.
+In many jurisdictions, successful completion of such training is a requirement to obtain an unrestricted license to practice medicine – and in particular, a license to practice a chosen specialty.